 The time frame given in RFP was extremely unreasonable.
 Within this time, primary and secondary data were challenged without which field surveys cannot be taken up appropriately.

-Tools used for monitoring:
+Tools used for monitoring property survey:

 With strategic planning and performance reviews, our team chose specific tools for overall monitoring of the project with timelines.
 Online tracking of surveyor and geotagging of the property was executed in addition to continuous follow-up on PC Monitor via well designed MIS system.
 All technical solutions were reviewed thoroughly within the team by covering all its aspects and components.
 A comprehensive project plan was prepared by the project manager covering a project roadmap, and a detailed understanding of the scope of work and its challenges, mainly including admin issues, and technical issues to be carried out.
 The entire setup of the project office within or nearby major city ULB, purchase of equipment, machinery, and design of sitting spaces was planned & placed by the consultant.
 Essential user manuals were delivered to gain a basic understanding of the project.
 After the successful completion of the project, our team provided the necessary support and maintenance.